ndiego/wordpress-university-workshop/readme.md

 - [Step 11: Block and template locking](/steps/step-11/readme.md)
 - [Step 12: Client-side filters](/steps/step-12/readme.md)

-Each step folder contains a `readme.md` file containing the instructions as well as a `theme` folder, which contains the complete theme at the end of each step.
+Each step folder contains a `readme.md` file that provides instructions.
+The folder also contains a `/theme` folder, which contains the complete theme at end of the step.

+> **Note** This workshop is designed to be instructor led.
+The instructions alone are not comprehensive.